 NPPF and the Local Plan

-The government require local authorities to interpret and apply the NPPF policies locally, and as such the council has prepared the draft New Local Plan to 2030 to meet these requirements.
-This draft Local Plan is in the form of one document that will cover the whole borough, and will replace the package of documents currently adopted (with the exception of Chilmington Green AAP).
+The government require local authorities to interpret and apply the NPPF policies locally, and as such the council has prepared the New Local Plan to 2030 to meet these requirements.
+This Local Plan is in the form of one document that will cover the whole borough, and will replace the package of documents currently adopted (with the exception of Chilmington Green AAP).